AVDambeck/yabec/books/rulebook/systems/life.md

 ## Healing
 Healing removes damage.
-### Natural Healing
-Spending time in *town* provides natural healing.
-1st and 2nd level characters heal completely.
-3rd level characters and higher heal 2d6.

-### Bandaging
-Bandages can be used to gain some healing.
-Make an *intelligence* check.
-If you succeed, heal the target 1d6, plus a bonus from your wisdom.
-See *ability scores*.
-You may bandage yourself.

-Bandaging takes one *turn*, and consumes a bandage.
-Once you are bandaged, you can not be bandaged again until you are *fatigued*.
 ### Magical Healing
 Magic potions or spells can provid instantaneous healing.

-When magically healing a *slain* character, they *dismember* with advantage.
+When magically healing a *near death* character, they *dismember* with advantage.

 ## Damage
-Damage represents injury, exaustion, and wear.
+*Damage* represents injury, exaustion, and wear.
 ### Slain
-When a creature takes damage equal to or greater tan its HP, it is *slain*, *Slain* minions and *ordinary* monsters instantly die.
+When a creature takes *damage* equal to or greater tan its HP, it is *slain*, *Slain* minions and *ordinary* monsters instantly die.
 *Slain* PCs and *powerful* monsters are *near death*.
 See Near Death.
 #### Destruction
-If *slain* by fire, explosion, or magic items are destroyed, and PCs and *powerful* monsters instantly die.

-Magic items and monsters have a chance of miraculously surviving.
+If *slain* by fire, or explosion, items are destroyed, and PCs and *powerful* monsters instantly die.
+Magic items have a chance of miraculously surviving.
 ### Item Damage
-Some items can become damaged.
-Items with four or more damage break completely.
-Magic items are immune to damage.
+Some items can become *damaged*.
+Items with four or more *damage* break completely.
+Magic items are immune to *damage*.

-Each point of damage incurs a penalty:
+Each point of *damage* incurs a penalty:

-- **Weapons:** -1 to damage.
+- **Weapons:** -1 to damage rolls.
 - **Armor:** +1 to AC.
 - **Other:** -1 to any rolls made with it.

-Dwarves are able to repair items.
-See page X. LINK
+Dwarves are able to repair items as *downtime*.

 ## Near Death
-Between life and death, there is a terrible void.
 ### Death
-After a full turn *near death*, creatures die.
+After a full *turn* *near death*, creatures die.

-If a creature takes any damage while *near death*, they dismember.
+If a creature takes any damage while *near death*, they *dismember*.
+#### New Character
+As soon as you have a new character sheet, the Dungeon Master will add your character at earliest contrivance.
 ### Healing
 When healed while *near death*, a creature instead rolls for *dismemberment*.
 If healed by magic, they roll with *advantage*.
 ### Dismemberment